 This book paints a really weird portrait of the Harlem that the author knew as a boy.
 There is a funny part to this story, in the way that gay men were accepted there.
 He recounts a transvestite who ran a newsstand, and the hair salons were run by men with effeminate mannerisms.
 He theorizes that with so few decent men in the community, nobody cared if a guy was a sissy, so long as he pulled his weight.
 In the 1980’s these men started dying off thanks to a little-understood disease.

 I wonder if Down the Up Staircase is a study on downward mobility?
 This was a family with well-educated parents, refined and elegant, whose world always seems to crumble around them.
 The author says that his father, a parole officer, could have done a lot more with his career, and hints that the man was a bit of an underachiever.
-His oldest brother slides further and further down into an abyss of drugs and the wrong crowd, further and further away from his parents’ values, never climbing back up.
+His oldest brother slides down into an abyss of drugs and the wrong crowd, further and further away from his parents’ values, never climbing back up.
 Then his next oldest brother graduates high school, marries his teacher (?!?) and goes to work in a bicycle store, where he gets killed.
 By the mid 1990’s, the elegant townhouse is in a terrible state of repair, and it’s a wonder it didn’t get condemned.
 Thankfully, he took his teachers’ advice, to find a rural college that would give him a full scholarship, and leave the city.